Bonfire Night in England with Kids: Where to Watch Fireworks on November 5

 The British safety rules every parent should know:

 For younger kids and a safer alternative, PartySticks Glow Sticks 30 Pack for Kids and Adults work beautifully.
-They have the same waving-light-in-the-dark joy without the burn risk.
-We pack a bag for every November trip and the kids consider them more fun than sparklers anyway.
+Same waving-light-in-the-dark joy without the burn risk.
+I pack a bag for every November trip and Lila considers them more fun than sparklers anyway.

 What to Pack for Bonfire Night